SteeltoeOSS/Documentation/docs/guides/observability/tanzu.md

 > [!NOTE]
 > This guide applies to Steeltoe v3.
 Please [open an issue](https://github.com/SteeltoeOSS/Documentation/issues/new/choose) if you'd like to help update the content for Steeltoe v4.

-## Using Tanzu App Manager for app container metrics, distributed tracing, and observability
+## Using Tanzu Apps Manager for app container metrics, distributed tracing, and observability

 This tutorial takes you creating a simple Steeltoe app with actuators, logging, and distributed tracing.
 With that app running you then export the data to a Tanzu Application Services foundation.